carbonblack/carbon-black-cloud-sdk-python/docs/watchlists-feeds-reports.rst

 Creating a Report
 +++++++++++++++++
-We create the report, adding one or more IOCs to it:
+In this example, a report is created, adding one or more IOCs to it:

 ::